Chris Brooks (ice hockey)

 Chris Brooks (born September 19, 1972) is a Canadian ice hockey coach and former player.
-He is currently an assistant coach for the Clarkson Golden Knights men's ice hockey program.
+In June 2022, he became an assistant coach for the Clarkson Golden Knights men's ice hockey program.

 College career

 Brooks attended Western Michigan University where he played four seasons of NCAA Division I hockey with the Western Michigan Broncos, then of the Central Collegiate Hockey Association (CCHA).
 During his freshman season his outstanding play was recognized when he was selected as the CCHA Rookie of the Year for the 1992–93 season.

 Professional career

 He turned professional in 1996, joining the Amarillo Rattlers of the Western Professional Hockey League (WPHL) for the league's inaugural 1996–97 season.
 In his rookie season Brooks led the league in points with 110, and was named the WPHL's most valuable player.
 He played the 1997–98 season with the Mobile Mysticks of the ECHL, but also skated in four American Hockey League games (including two playoff games) with the Springfield Falcons.
 Brooks rejoined the Amarillo Rattlers for the 1998–99 season where he led the league by scoring 48 goals.
 During the 2002–03 season he skated in 11 games with the Kalamazoo Wings of the United Hockey League.